 205 Live has been an experiment born out of the excitement of last year’s Cruiserweight Classic.
 As well as the constant need for new content to be added to the WWE Network.
-However, since its launch back in November of 2016, 205 Live can’t exactly be considered a resounding success.
+However, 205 Live can’t exactly be considered a resounding success, since its launch back in November of 2016.
 It’s not a highly watched product, and the live audience is often dead during the fast-paced action (likely due to the show airing immediately after two hours of SmackDown Live).However, despite a largely apathetic (or exhausted) live audience and meaningless Cruiserweight segments on Monday Night Raw every week, 205 Live is a wrestling show worth watching.
 Here are some obvious and not-so-obvious reasons why…

 Obvious: Ring Work

-In both WWE and its original incarnation in WCW, the Cruiserweight division has always been built on athleticism, technical skill, and awe-inspiring action.
+The Cruiserweight division has always been built on athleticism, technical skill, and awe-inspiring action.
+In both WWE and its original incarnation in WCW.
 In this era of incredible ring work all over WWE’s roster, the Cruiserweights’ wrestling style blends in more today than it would have 10 years ago.
 However, 205 Live should still be praised for the wrestling style it presents.
 Which is more akin to what can be seen on today’s independent scene.
 After all, indie darlings like Rich Swann, TJ Perkins, and Mustafa Ali have all found great success in the division.
 Conversely, Cedric Alexander is poised to become a challenger for the Cruiserweight Championship sooner rather than later.
 Giving talent of this caliber a national platform is not only good for WWE and the Network.
 But it also provides a destination for aspiring Cruiserweights to show off their skills.

 Obvious: Neville is King